 As part of a broad plan to boost productivity and remove unnecessary red tape for community organisations, the Department of Social Services (DSS) new arrangements streamline 18 programmes into seven.
 This will see significant improvements to grants funding, enhance service delivery and provide greater freedom for service providers.

 - new grant programmes that better reflect the way community services are delivered

 - longer term grant agreements where appropriate, to offer certainty in service delivery

 - a move towards a single grant agreement for each provider to reduce administrative burden

 - a new and streamlined approach to programme performance reporting which is mutually beneficial

 - simplified financial acquittal reporting to cut down on administrative costs for providers

-On 19 June 2014, 21 funding rounds for grants under these new arrangements were opened for application, and closed on 24 July 2014.
+Under these new arrangements, 21 funding rounds for grants opened for application on 19 June 2014 and closed on 24 July 2014.
 A small number of funding rounds are still open and can be found on the Funding Open for Application page.

 Organisations interested in DSS grants are encouraged to subscribe to receive alerts when new information is made available.
 The Department accepts no responsibility to inform applicants of any changes if they do not subscribe to receive alerts.

 - Morrison to fill critical front line service gaps in social service grants